 Male bees typically have larger eyes than their female counterparts.
 As with their better-developed antennae, this is to assist in the mating process.
 The males have to be able to see well to locate and mate with a future queen.

 The average eye of a honeybee consists of several thousand different units: these are called ommatidia.
 With these eyes, the bee has a full 360 degrees of vision.
 A worker bee has around 5000 ommatidia, while drones may have up to 10,000.

 Bees are capable of seeing ultraviolet light that is invisible to our eyes.
-This light is one of the things attracts them to bee-friendly flowers, along with scent.
+This light is one of the things that attracts them to bee-friendly flowers, along with the scent.
 The ability to see

 ultraviolet light also helps the bee navigate on cloudier days.